Lactation Bites

 This post may include affiliate links.
 Thank you for your support.

-These healthy no bake lactation bites are energy-boosting and include ingredients known to help with milk supply including brewer’s yeast and oats.
+These healthy no bake lactation bites are energy-boosting and include ingredients that could help with milk supply.

-If you’re looking for easy-to-make snacks that help with your milk supply?
-Look no further!!
+If you’re looking for an easy snack that can help with your milk supply… look no further!!
 These no bake lactation bites are quick to make (they only take 10 minutes) and they taste delish.

 Ingredients Needed for Lactation Bites